Course Outline

 Description

 This course introduces you to the technologies discipline area and technologies across the curriculum.
-You will evaluate traditional, contemporary and emerging technologies for teaching and learning with primary students.
+You will critically evaluate and synthesise theoretical and practical perspectives on traditional, contemporary and emerging technologies for teaching and learning in primary education.
+You will apply advanced pedagogical reasoning and research-informed judgement to design and implement technology-enhanced learning experiences.
 You will engage in critical and creative thinking, including understanding interrelationships in systems when solving complex problems.
 You will make informed and ethical decisions about the role, impact and use of technologies in the economy, environment and society for a sustainable future.

 How will this course be delivered?